 Mount Zion

-We enjoyed the sun in Eastern Washington yesterday.
-Then early this morning, we set off to chase more of it on the famous Mount Zion.
+We enjoyed the sun, but not the wind, in Eastern Washington yesterday.
+Then early this morning, we set off to chase more sunshine on the well-known Mount Zion.
 I had hoped to avoid the mass while the snow was still around.

 I found two common routes on SummitPost.
-Unsure of snow conditions before the upper trailhead, I opted to go through Deadfall Trail at 700′ lower.
-But that would also get us more exercise.
+But unsure of snow conditions before the upper trailhead, I opted to go through Deadfall Trail at 700′ lower.
+In turn, that would give us more exercise as well.

 See more trip photos here.